 This policy is overseen and independently certified by BM Trada certification.

-In addition we are a participant in the Forest Stewardship Council® and Programme for the Endorsement of Forest Certification chain of custody schemes and are able to supply any of our product types as FSC® or PEFC certified, on request.
+In addition we are a participant in the Forest Stewardship Council® and Programme for the Endorsement of Forest Certification chain of custody schemes and are able to supply any of our product types as either FSC® or PEFC certified.

 The WPA is a technical and advisory organisation dedicated to improving the performance and value of wood as a sustainable construction material.